patrickjuchli/basic-ftp/README.md

 `get/set ipFamily`

 Set the preferred version of the IP stack: `4` (IPv4), `6` (IPv6) or `undefined` (Node.js default).
 Set to `undefined` by default.

+`get/set socket`

+Get or set the socket for the control connection.
+When setting a new socket the current one will *not* be closed because you might be just upgrading the control socket.
+All listeners will be removed, though.

+`get/set dataSocket`

+Get or set the socket for the data connection.
+When setting a new socket the current one will be closed and all listeners will be removed.

 `handle(command, handler): Promise<Response>`